Groggula/Groggula/README.md

 - 👋 Hi, I’m @Groggula
-- 👀 I’m interested in metal, music production, guitars, gin, tech.
+- 👀 I’m interested in metal, music production, guitars, gin, games.
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently learning C# and Unity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any game production
 - 📫 How to reach me ...

 <!---